datacamp/authoring/docs/welcome/getting-started.md

 ![Github registration form - Plan](../images/prerequisites/2-select-github-plan.png)

-{% hint style='info' %}
+> #### info::Note
-_Paid plan is preferred if you are going to create content which needs to be private, meaning non accessible by other Github users_
+> _Paid plan is preferred if you are going to create content which needs to be private, meaning non accessible by other Github users_
-{% endhint %}

 We recommend you to start with the _Unlimited Plan_ and upgrade at later stage when and if it becomes necessary.